 After training the Transformer algorithm to process amino acid sequences, researchers looked at the embedding learned by the model.
 Above all, they found out that the neural network had built a complex representation of the input sequences.
-This in turn reflects their underlying biological properties such as activity, stability, structure, binding etc. In other words, the deep learning algorithm learned important biochemical properties characterising the different amino acids and proteins, all by itself, without any supervision.
+This in turn reflects their biological properties such as activity, stability, structure, binding etc. In other words, the deep learning algorithm learned important biochemical properties characterising the different amino acids and proteins, all by itself, without any supervision.

 Blending deep learning and amino acid embedding

 In the amino acid embedding, well-separated clusters are visible.
 Hydrophobic and polar amino acids end in separate groups, containing a tight group of aromatic amino acids.
 Hence, the negatively charged amino acids and the positively charged ones form two separate groups, and another cluster contains the three smallest molecular weight amino acids.